 There are plenty of reasons to install a Wi-Fi security camera inside the house: Monitor for intruders, keep tabs on the dog, stare longingly at your new beer-dispensing coffee table.
 And until now, the current crop of cameras satisfied those needs.
 But what if you need to know specifics, like, did the babysitter just bring over a friend?
 Is my toddler currently staging a crib breakout?
 How many hours did your kid really play video games after school?
-For that type of clandestine spycraft, you need a camera that doesn’t just see the room.
+For that type of clandestine spycraft, you need a security camera that doesn’t just see the room.
 But one that knows who’s in it and what the hell they’re doing.
 And that’s where the new Lighthouse camera with artificial intelligence comes in.

-Developed by two guys who helped build the first self-driving car, Lighthouse is a 1080p smart security camera that uses facial recognition, 3D-sensing technology, and machine learning to process what it sees and alert you accordingly.
+Developed by two guys who helped build the first self-driving car, Lighthouse is a smart security camera that uses facial recognition, 3D-sensing technology, and machine learning to process what it sees and alert you accordingly.
 At its most basic, Lighthouse works like every other Wi-Fi camera/baby monitor on the market ⏤ it streams footage of an empty house or room to your smartphone all day.
 Once you teach it who everybody in that house is, though, and what they look like, it now becomes the biggest snitch in the family.

 You can ask it (by voice or text) to ping you if, say, the kids come home late from school or your partner just walked with somebody you don’t… wait a minute.
 Yea, it knows.
 And will respond to your queries with the incriminating footage.
 Also, like any good security camera, it’ll alert you if there’s just an old ho-hum unrecognized intruder stealing your OLED flatscreen ⏤ so you can call 911 and/or set off an alarm via the app.

-Because Lighthouse boasts infrared night vision and two-way audio, it can also double as a smart baby/toddler monitor.
+Because Lighthouse boasts infrared night vision and two-way audio, it can also double as a smart toddler or baby monitor.
 Not only will it alert you if said youth escapes the crib and tries to make a run for the living room, but it can also report back in the morning as to what time they finally fell asleep or stopped talking to themselves about the day’s events, assuming you ask it to.